numpy/numpy/doc/source/f2py/windows/index.rst

    Windows support for compilers in ``conda`` is facilitated by pulling MSYS2 binaries, however these `are outdated`_, and therefore not recommended (as of 30-01-2022).

-PGI Compilers (commerical)
+PGI Compilers (commercial)
    Unmaintained but sufficient if an existing license is present.
-Works natively, but has been superceeded by the Nvidia	HPC SDK, with no `native Windows support`_.
+Works natively, but has been superseded by the Nvidia HPC SDK, with no `native Windows support`_.

 Cygwin (FOSS)